Knkjett/PursuitBlog/README.md

-# PursuitBlog
-## API Blog Project
-Created a backend API mimicing a blog server with Post, Comments, and User routes.
-Public and private route authentication on key components
+# Blog API | Custom API
+Creating backend API with routes and grab information from a database using JavaScript, Promises, and NPM

+## Key features
+* Created User, Post, And comments routes with services.
+* Respective private routes require authorization and users contains encryption.
+* Utilized NPM packages such as bcrypt, express, pg-promise, body-parser, etc.